jh3nd3rs0n/cafebase64/README.md

 target/cafebase64-VERSION.jar
 ```

-Where `VERSION` is the actual version shown within the name of the executable
+`VERSION` is further specified by the name of the actual executable JAR file.
-JAR file.

 ## Running CafeBase64